lara-martin/Principles-of-AI/index.md

 #### Late Day Policy
 Each student has five free "late days".
 Homeworks can be submitted at most two days late.
 If you are out of late days, then you will not be able to get credit for subsequent late assignments.
 One "day" is defined as anytime between 1 second and 24 hours after the homework deadline.
 The intent of the late day policy it to allow you to take extra time due to unforseen circumstances like illnesses or family emergencies, and for forseeable interruptions like on campus interviewing and religious holidays.
 You do not need to ask permission to use your late days.
 No additional late days are granted. **Late days only apply to the homeworks.
 They cannot be used on the final project, which must be finished by the final day of class.
 Late days may not be used for paper presentations.**

+**Edit: With the number of homeworks brought down to 3, you will be allowed to use up to 3 late days for HW 3 and up to 1 late day for each project milestone except for the final milestone (Project Milestone 4: Final Submission).
+This last assignment must be submitted on time.**

 #### Academic Integrity
 If you are struggling because of the material or having difficulties completing the assignments on time, please [reach out to Dr. Martin](mailto:laramar@umbc.edu) rather than copying another student or looking up answers online.
 We can come up with a solution to help you out before you feel like you need to resort to cheating.